 Q: What kind of research will the SFA fund?

-A: The SFA strongly prefers - and will give special consideration to - applications that focus on the following areas of research:
+A: The SFA will only accept applications that focus on the following areas of research:

 Omic characterization of sarcomas and definition of novel targets